gdenfield/geometry_task/geometry_v2/README.md

 ## Rewards
 I've found it easiest to vary the number of reward pulses instead of varying the solenoid opening time.
 Three variables describe the reward contingencies:
-- little_drops: number of pulses to use for low reward conditions.
+- _little_drops_: number of pulses to use for low reward conditions.
 This can be set to zero to create an unrewarded condtion.
-- big_drops: number of pulses to use for large reward conditions.
+- _big_drops_: number of pulses to use for large reward conditions.
-- training_drops: number of pulses to use at end of select scenes to keep animals engaged in early parts of training.
+- _training_drops_: number of pulses to use at end of select scenes to keep animals engaged in early parts of training.
 To turn on these rewards, change the values in the _training_rewards_ variable from 0's to 1's.

 ## Error Codes
 Changed error codes in this version to reflect absolute error directions, as opposed to directions relative to the correct choice (as in v1).